MarkHoeber/tools-tech-syllabus/source/intro.rst

 Traditional classes involve a teacher talking and demonstrating during class time, and students completing assignments outside of class.

-This class "flips" that model.
-Students are expected to read and view all material for the class, and work on assignments, before coming to the classroom.
+This class *flips* that model.
+Students are expected to read and view all material for the class, and work on assignments, *before* coming to the classroom.
 We will use class time to:

 * Ask and answer questions.